mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

 and Pull requests, Percy allows you to view any **visual changes** as a result of the work that you are doing on an application.
-I have also heard it referred to as a "visual regression test system", but in practice it is much more than just that. 😂
+I have also heard it referred to as a "visual regression test system", but in practice it is much more than that. 😂

-This got me thinking; if you can use Percy for visual regression tests then why can't you use it to do an overarching regression test for porting the technology that was powering your website, sort of like a "migration regression test".
+This got me thinking; if you can use Percy for visual regression tests, then why can't you use it to do an overarching regression test for porting the technology powering your website, sort of like a "migration regression test".
 After a bit of experimentation that is what we decided to do.

 ## Setting up the baseline

-The first time that you run Percy it takes a snapshot of all pages on your site and uses these as the "baseline" for which any subsequent change needs to be compared against.
+The first time you run Percy it takes a snapshot of all pages on your site and uses these as the "baseline" for which any subsequent change needs to be compared against.

-> Percy doesn't always take a snapshot of your entire site, it depends on how
+> Percy doesn't always take a snapshot of your entire site; it depends on how
 > you integrate their SDKs with your application.
 For the purpose of this article
 > (and during the guides migration) we are using the "static site" command line
 > interface to upload to Percy, which loops through all of your html files and